Concerns about services

-This section provides an overview of how the Local Authority (LA), the Clinical Commissioning Group (CCG), Salford Royal Foundation Trust (SRFT), the Care Quality Commission (CQC) and other partner organisations in Salford work together to identify services where care quality could be improved.
+This section provides an overview of how the Local Authority (LA), NHS Greater Manchester Integrated Care, Salford Royal Foundation Trust (SRFT), the Care Quality Commission (CQC) and other partner organisations in Salford work together to identify services where care quality could be improved.
 This includes working together to support services to make improvements required and holding services to account where necessary.

 Where there are lots of care quality issues this can impact of the safety of those using services.
 This may be evidenced by numbers of similar safeguarding incidents or a small number of very serious safeguarding concerns being identified e.g tantamount to neglect or ill treatment where these seem to emanate from how the service is operating rather than the actions of a single individual.
 Please see associated guidance on serious safeguarding concerns to understand the process in those circumstances.

 There are many factors that can give rise to concerns about care quality.
 Care quality concerns may be:

 - Care being delivered in an impersonal task driven way

 - Care providers lacking robust systems that ensure people’s needs are responded to in a timely and caring fashion

 - Poor environment and/or poor levels of hygiene

 - Lack of stimulation

 - Poor quality food and/or lack of choice